Here’s what was discussed during the October 20 Team Kentucky update - NewsBreak

 During the update, Lt.
 Governor Coleman said there are free resources available to Kentuckians to help reduce the cost of utilities ahead of the winter season.

 Coleman recommended that Kentuckians connect with their local community action network and apply for the Low Income Home Energy Assistance Program.
-Kentuckians are also able to contact their utility provider to see if they are offering financial assistance on bills.Burn bans blanket across many Tri-State counties
+Kentuckians are also able to contact their utility provider to see if they are offering financial assistance on bills.Kentucky wildfire season begins, burn ban enforced

 For more information on energy affordability, visit the Energy and Environment Cabinet’s energy affordability page here .